oakleyp/freebets-public/docs/design/architecture.md

 In this platform, the main output is the `Bet`, a structure that describes:
 - The race date, number, and track that this bet can be placed
-- The type of bet, whether standard (Win, Place, Show) exotic (trifecta, exacta, tri-box, etc.)
+- The type (`BetType`) of bet, whether standard (Win, Place, Show) exotic (trifecta, exacta, tri-box, etc.)
 - The cost and min/max/average return of the bet
 - The `entries`, or horses in the race, and whether they are selected in the bet or not
+- The strategy `BetStrategyType` that created the bet.

 Bets can either bet `SingleBets`, where in the real world they would be equivalent to one betting slip, or `MultiBets`, which describe multiple betting slips across a range of races, or targetting a single race.
 For a `MultiBet`, there is an overarching `root` bet that aggregates the cost/return of all `sub_bets`.

-In the current design, bets are ephemeral, and are deleted and regenerated every time the live racing data is updated.
-This is due to the fact that live odds change constantly up to seconds before the race, and what was a good bet at one minute may not be in the next.
-As a result, it doesn't seem useful at this point to go to the effort of supporting partial bet updates, since this would add a lot of complexity and the generation process is relatively inexpensive, although this may change in the future.

 *Entries/Starters*

-These terms are used somewhat interchangeably, but refer to the horses in the race that are included in a bet.
+These terms are used somewhat interchangeably in this codebase, but refer to the horses in the race that are included in a bet.
 An `Entry` holds all the significant data that is available from the live racing source, including:
 - The horse's name, number, weight, jockey, trainer
 - The horse's book odds
 - The horse's predicted win probability